jometzg/database-chaos-nsg/README.md

 In terms of troubleshooting, these [considerations](https://learn.microsoft.com/en-us/azure/network-watcher/network-watcher-nsg-flow-logging-overview#considerations-for-nsg-flow-logs) states that NSG flow logs do not log across a private link.
 This means if you decided to put a deny flow log inbound to the Cosmos subnet (instead of outbound from the web subnet), then this flow log will not appear.
 So bear this in mind when attempting to debug a problem with NSG flow logs.

-# The Utility of using an NSG as a proxy for other infrastructure faults
+# Summary on the Utility of using an NSG as a proxy for other infrastructure faults

 The NSG approach works to block access to the Cosmos database from requests eminating from the web app.